 - OPK Oboronprom

 - United Aircraft Corporation

 - Uralvagonzavod

 - Rosneft

 - Transneft

 - Gazprom Neft

 - Almaz-Antey

 - Kamaz

 - Rostec (Russian Technologies State Corporation)

-- JSC Po Seymash
+- JSC Po Sevmash

 - Sovcomflot

 - United Shipbuilding Corporation

-Exceptions apply with respect to (1) transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the EU, a country member of the European Economic Area, Switzerland, or the Western Balkans, (2) transactions related to energy projects outside Russia in which the state-owned entities listed above are a minority shareholder and (3) transactions for the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022.
+Exceptions apply with respect to (1) the reception of payments due by the afore-mentioned entities pursuant to contracts performed before 15 May 2022, (2) transactions which are strictly necessary for the direct or indirect purchase, import or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore from or through Russia into the EU, a country member of the European Economic Area, Switzerland, or the Western Balkans (unless such activities are otherwise prohibited under Council Regulation (EU) No. 833/2014, as amended), (3) transactions related to energy projects outside Russia in which the Russian state-owned or state-controlled entities listed above are a minority shareholder, (4) transactions for the purchase, import or transport into the EU of certain listed coal and other solid fossil fuels until 10 August 2022, (5) transactions, including sales, which are strictly necessary for the wind-down, by 5 September 2022, of a joint venture or similar legal arrangement concluded before 16 March 2022, involving the afore-mentioned entities and (6) transactions related to the provision of electronic communication services, data center services, and the provision of services and equipment necessary for their operation, maintenance, security, including the provision of firewalls, and call center services, to the Russian state-owned or state-controlled entities listed above.
 Furthermore, an exception applied to the execution until 15 May 2022 of contracts concluded before 16 March 2022 (or ancillary contracts necessary for the execution of such contracts).